Women not allowed to wear trousers

 Nowadays almost every woman wears trousers.

 It’s easy to combine, you don’t….have the unpleasant moments of other people “looking under your skirt” while walking the stairs.
 Or the ‘danger’ of your skirt blowing up because of the wind…like Marilyn Monroe.
-But did you know, that at first it was forbidden for women to wear trousers?
+But did you know, that at first it was for women not allowed to wear trousers?
 Unbelievable don’t you think, but it was…. really

 Trousers were first seen with the Keltisch troupes from Gaul.
 They became popular at the end of the Roman age.
 During the Middle ages, trousers were really clothing for the man.
 Women weren’t allowed to dress like a ‘man’.
 A law from 1799 in Paris, forbade them to wear trousers.
 I even read that the law was only abolished on 4th February in 2013!
 Parisian women officially had to, until that time, ask the city council for permission.